Kids and gardening go together like chocolate cake and ice cream, and gardening with kids can be easier and less expensive than you might think.

 The best time to start a vegetable garden from seeds is in very early spring, before the last frost.

 Seeds started indoors get a head start and are more likely to provide a good yield before the end of the growing season.
-That being said, don’t worry if your child decides to start in late June — there are plenty of fast-growing varieties that you can start from seed even as late as mid-summer.
+That being said, don’t worry if the garden isn’t planted until late June – there are plenty of fast-growing varieties that you can start from seed even as late as mid-summer.

 Even then, starting the seeds indoors can help ensure success as you can better control temperature, water, and sunlight exposure for the fragile little seedlings than if you start them directly in the soil.